-We reaches at least to an important conclusion, although yet not possible to arrive to the case (A) of Fefferman article^[2]: the solutions of the Navier-Stokes equations may not be unique, even for two dimensions, even for three dimensions, even with equations with all terms, and indeed for any value spatial dimension n.
-We lack at least initial conditions for the pressure, among other requirements.
-The possibility of infinite solutions, however, even for cases in which all terms are present, leads us to conclude on the need to provide more equations to models that claim to accurately simulate the atmospheric or general fluid conditions, from cases simplest to the most complex one, or else build more complete Navier-Stokes equations, containing more variable, initial and boundary conditions.
+Independently thereof, we reaches also to an important conclusion: the solutions of the Navier-Stokes equations may not be unique, even for two spatial dimensions, even for three spatial dimensions, even with all equations with all terms and even for any very small time t>0, and indeed for any value spatial dimension n.
+We lack at least initial conditions for the pressure, among other requirements, at least in the case which we analyze.
+The possibility of infinite solutions, however, even for cases in which all terms are present, leads us to conclude on the need to provide more equations to the models that claim to accurately simulate the atmospheric conditions or fluids in general terms, from simplest cases to the most complex one, or else build more complete Navier-Stokes equations, containing more dependent variable, initial and boundary conditions.
+What we can see, the same initial velocity can generate both an eternal calm as a giant seaquake.

-Of course the velocity of a hurricane or a tsunami does not need to be regular, limited, continuous, infinitely differentiable and belonging to the Schwartz space, nor obey to the incompressibility condition.
+Of course the velocity of a storm, hurricane or a tsunami does not need to be regular, limited, continuous, infinitely differentiable, well behaved and belonging to the Schwartz space, nor obey to the incompressibility condition.
 This gives us enough freedom to work with these equations.